 Tableland fish Stocking Society has spent years stocking the lake with mainly Barramundi and Sooty Grunter and Mangrove Jack (permit approved).
 TFSS plays an important role in our community as Fishing forms an integral part of our regions tourism promoting a healthy lifestyle.
-TFSS has been a leader in the development of stocking processes and has a close relationship with Qld.
-Fisheries.
+TFSS has been a leader in the development of stocking processes.
 TFSS has its own monitoring program to access the growth & conditions & relative survival of stocked fish with complimentary methods including electrofishing, members records, Fishing Apps and events like the Tinaroo Barra Bash, ABT & IGFA Fishing clinics.
+With the majority of fisherman practicing sustainable fishing, ensuring everyone has the opportunity to catch a fish.
 We have a great team of dedicated volunteers.

 Find Out More